serre-lab/CVR/README.md

 `python generate_dataset.py --data_dir <path to dataset> --task_idx a --seed 0 --train_size 10000 --val_size 500 --test_size 1000 --test_gen_size 1000 --image_size 128`

 `task_idx` can be changed with an integer between 0 and 102 to generate a specific task.
+When `task_idx=a` all tasks of the dataset are generated.
 The dataset is generated with a fixed seed.

 # Experiments